|Spectacular Canadian Rockies Toured

 slowly and wait patiently for a free up parking space.

-The emerald water of Bow Lake which is one of the most translucent lakes along the Icefields Parkway.
+The emerald water of Bow Lake, one of the most translucent lakes along the Icefields Parkway.

 Zoom in on Bow Glaciers.